bitrix24/b24restdocs/api-reference/crm/deals/crm-deal-add.md

 || **BEGINDATE**
 [`date`](../../data-types.md) | Start date.

-By default — the deal creation date ||
+By default — the date of deal creation ||
 || **CLOSEDATE**
 [`date`](../../data-types.md) | Completion date.

-By default — the deal creation date plus 7 days
+By default — the date of deal creation plus 7 days
 ||
 || **OPENED**
 [`char`](../../data-types.md) | Is the deal available to everyone?
 Possible values:
 - `Y` — yes
 - `N` — no

 By default `Y`.
-The default value can be changed in the CRM settings
+The default value can be changed in CRM settings
 ||
 || **CLOSED**
 [`char`](../../data-types.md) | Is the deal closed?
 Possible values: